Commercial Law (COGL)

 COGL 0299.
 ENTREPRENEURIAL LAW.
 (2,3 Credits)

 This course will cover legal issues that arise when taking an entrepreneurial venture from conception, through formation, financing and growth.
 It will provide students with a basic understanding of the legal and economic considerations and principles involved in, and the role of lawyers in counseling, early stage companies and their founders and investors, including the major issues a lawyer is likely to encounter in the course of such representation.
 Topics to be covered include company formation (such as LLCs, C Corporations, Public Benefit Corporations), tax and employment law considerations, intellectual property, and the basics of capital raising transactions, including convertible debt offerings, SAFEs and KISS offerings, equity rounds of financing, and crowdfunding.
 We will also discuss the use of SAFTs (simple agreement for future tokens) and ICOs (initial coin offerings) in capital raising.
 Students will learn how to draft and negotiate term sheets.
 The class will include reading a textbook and articles, drafting and negotiating documents, guest lectures, mock transactions, and negotiation exercises.
-Prerequisites: Corporations and Securities Regulation.
+Prerequisites: Corporations.

 Attributes: JD, LLM.